tabibusairam/tabibusairam.github.io/_pages/index.md

 I'm also a mentor for the [Deep learning Certificate program](https://www.greatlearning.in/deep-learning-certificate-program){:target="_blank"} by [Great Learning](https://www.greatlearning.in/){:target="_blank"}.
 I'm responsible for undertaking live sessions and grading of Deep learning Assignments.

-I graduated from [IIT BHU, India](http://www.iitbhu.ac.in/){:target="_blank"}, in 2017 with a Bachelors Degree in Electronics Engineering.
+I graduated from [Indian Institute of Technology (BHU), Varanasi, India](http://www.iitbhu.ac.in/){:target="_blank"}, in 2017 with a Bachelors Degree in Electronics Engineering.

 <br/>